realm/realm-js/contrib/debug-rn-examples.md

 ### 2. Update relative paths to `node-modules` in native configurations

+The following shows how to point to the root `node_modules` directory, rather than to the example's local one.

 #### iOS as of `react-native@0.72.6`

 Open the `xcworkspace` in Xcode: